townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       :term:`binary <binary tree>` and :term:`general <general tree>` trees, and :term`inorder traversal` for binary search trees.

+   trie
+      :to-term: alphabet trie :label: example
+      :to-term: binary trie :label: example
+      :to-term: search trie :label: example

+      A form of :term:`search tree` where an internal node represents a split in the :term:`key space` at a predetermined location, rather than split based on the actual :term:`key` values seen.
+      For example, a simple binary search trie for key values in the range 0 to 1023 would store all records with key values less than 512 on the left side of the tree, and all records with key values equal to or greater than 512 on the right side of the tree.
+      A trie is always a :term:`full tree`.
+      Folklore has it that the term comes from "retrieval", and should be pronounced as "try" (in contrast to "tree", to distinguish the differences in the space decomposition method of a search tree versus a search trie).
+      The term "trie" is also sometimes used as a synonym for the :term:`alphabet trie`.

+   truth table
+      In symbolic logic, a table that contains as rows all possible combinations of the boolean variables, with a column that shows the outcome (true or false) for the expression when given that row's truth assignment for the boolean variables.

    tuple
       In set notation, another term for a :term:`sequence`.

+      In C++, the class :utility:`tuple`.

    two's complement
       A mathematical operation on binary numbers,